A Timeline of Vermeer's Life - 1641-1652

 Frans Hals

-Carl Fabritius, one of Rembrandt's most promising pupils, arrives in Delft.
-He joins the Saint Luke's guild only two years later.
+Carel Fabritius, one of Rembrandt van Rijn's most promising pupils, arrives in Delft.
+He joins the Guild of Saint Luke two years later.

 EUROPEAN PAINTING &